MarcSkovMadsen/notes/anaconda-maker/awesome-data-models-and-analytics.md

 [![awesome-streamlit.org](assets/awesome-streamlit-org.png)](https://awesome-streamlit.org)

 But none of these frameworks would support all of my use cases.
 I ended up looking at [Panel](https://panel.holoviz.org) and settled on that.
-You can check out my post [*I prefer Panel for my data apps*](https://medium.com/@marcskovmadsen/i-prefer-to-use-panel-for-my-data-apps-here-is-why-1ff5d2b98e8f) for the details.
+Panel might not be the best tool for a specific job - but its the best tool for all the jobs.
+Just like Python 🐍.
+You can check out my post [*I prefer Panel for my data apps.
+Here is why.*](https://medium.com/@marcskovmadsen/i-prefer-to-use-panel-for-my-data-apps-here-is-why-1ff5d2b98e8f) for the details.

 ## Making it work better